Partner Referral System

 Patterns: Rapid Value and Inherited Progress

-In order to incentivize clients to follow through with applications, I incorporated both a rapid value feedback loop and inherited progress.
-Rapid Value: After clicking through from email, they are immediately presented with value in the form of policy details.
+In order to incentivize clients to follow through with applications, I incorporated both a rapid value-feedback-loop and inherited progress.
+After clicking through from an email, they are quickly presented with value in the form of policy details.
 After completing a few additional questions, they receive a quote.
 Additionally, the CTA reads "Complete My Application" (rather than "Begin"), and the progress indicator displays "20% complete" from the very start.
+Providing such "inherited progress" encourages users to complete labor-intensive processes.

-In order to incentivize clients to follow through with applications, I incorporated both a rapid value feedback loop and inherited progress.
-Rapid Value: After clicking through from email, they are immediately presented with value in the form of policy details.
+In order to incentivize clients to follow through with applications, I incorporated both a rapid value-feedback-loop and inherited progress.
+After clicking through from an email, they are quickly presented with value in the form of policy details.
 After completing a few additional questions, they receive a quote.
 Additionally, the CTA reads "Complete My Application" (rather than "Begin"), and the progress indicator displays "20% complete" from the very start.
+Providing such "inherited progress" encourages users to complete labor-intensive processes.

 Draft A: RIA Preview of Client Experience